AMRAP Workout Timer

 Why does the plan say Scale target?

 Scale target appears when the estimated round time uses more of the target split than the selected focus profile allows.
-Reduce reps, loading, target rounds, or movement count until Coach Checks gives a realistic pace signal.
+Reduce reps, loading, target rounds, or movement count until the pace signal is realistic.

 Do edits during the workout change the active timer?